-4. Unzip the bottom surface central zipper and take the protecting pads sewed on the sail out so that they protect the sail from contact with the control bar apex fittings (Fig.23).
+4. Open the Velcro behind the hangloop and take the hangloop out of the slots in bottom surface.
+Unzip the bottom surface central zipper and take the protecting pads sewed on the sail out so that they protect the sail from contact with the control bar apex fittings (Fig.24).

-5. Remove the remaining battens except the top battens #1.
+5. Remove the remaining battens except the top

+battens #1.
 Put the battens into the batten bag.